Edmonton Oilers v Dallas Stars

 With their net empty, Draisaitl spoiled the shutout for Jake Oettinger after Nugent-Hopkins chipped it to the German in the left circle for a one-timer that squeezed through at the near post, but a Robertson empty-netter was the final action in a 4-1 defeat for the Blue & Orange against last season's playoff rivals.

-Dallas scores three unanswered in 4-1 win over Edmonton
+Dallas scores three goals in a row in a 4-1 win over Edmonton